Do you want to go winter camping in Ontario?

 North East Ontario

-Situated in the iconic provincial park of Killarney Ontario, the George Lake Campground off Hwy 637 is open year round with 6 heated yurts, 30 walk-in sites, and 200+ backcountry sites throughout the park.
-During the winter the gates at the park office are closed; you will need to walk 500 meters to your campsite (gear sleds available).
+Situated in the iconic provincial park of Killarney Ontario, the George Lake Campground off Hwy 637 is open year round with six heated yurts, 30 walk-in sites, and 200-plus backcountry sites throughout the park.
+During the winter the gates at the park office are closed; you will need to walk 500 metres to your campsite (gear sleds available).
 After long days exploring enjoy the best sleeps from the comfort of insulated yurts equipped with electricity, beds, picnic table, BBQ, fire pit and food storage.
 The comfort station is closed during the winter however washrooms do exist beside the park office with hot water and flush toilets.

 From your campground enjoy 33 kilometres of groomed cross-country ski trails and snowshoe the scenic trails of Killarney.
 Warm your bones at the Winter Warm-Up Hut at the day-use area.
 Those more experienced may enjoy the serenity of the Collins Inlet Trail looping 14.3 kilometres through open fields, mature pine forests, and breathtaking landscapes.